-The Music Department offers a variety of opportunities for every girl to develop her individual and group musical skills.
+The Music department offers a variety of opportunities for every student to develop their individual and group musical skills.
 Students are encouraged to play a musical instrument, both for personal enjoyment and to help develop self-discipline.
 Lessons are available on the piano, keyboard, recorder, drum kit, guitar, voice and the normal orchestral instruments, e.g. strings, woodwind and brass.
 Group activities include Senior and Junior Orchestra, Clarinet Group, String Quartets, Recorder Group, Keyband, Flute Group and Guitar Group.
 There are numerous choral activities including Senior and Junior Choirs and Vox Humana which is a touring choir.

 Expeditions, Outings and Exchanges

 Many expeditions, field study trips and outings take place during school time, in the evening, at weekends and during the holidays and they form a natural extension to the school curriculum.
 Outings are arranged to the theatre, opera, ballet, concerts, art galleries, museums, places of worship, stately homes, castles, sporting events, residential study centres, lectures, demonstrations, conferences and exhibitions.
-The Classics Department organises expeditions to Italy and Greece while the Art and Design Department takes students to art galleries.
-The Modern Languages Department arranges exchange visits with a school in Germany .
-Year 8 have the opportunity to go on a five-day residential.
+The Classics department organises expeditions to Italy and Greece while the Art and Design department takes students to art galleries.
+Year 8 have the opportunity to go on a three-day residential trip.